TeamDataBite/blog/README.md

     - Strong entities are represented by a single rectangle.
     - The relationship of two strong entities is represented by a single diamond.
     - Various strong entities, when combined together, create a strong entity set.

+  Example of our scenario A student entity can exist without needing any other entity in the schema or a course entity can exist without needing any other entity in the schema.
+A Strong entity is nothing but an entity set  having a primary key attribute or a table that consists of a primary key column so, acording to this Student entity is a strong entity because it consists of a primary key called student id which is enough for accessing  each record uniquely
+In the same way, the course entity contains of course ID attribute which is capable of uniquely accessing each row.

 2. Weak entity
     - A weak entity is dependent on a strong entity to ensure its existence.
 Unlike a strong entity, a weak entity does not have any primary key.
 It instead has a partial discriminator key.